espekkaya/jmeter-docker/README.md

 # jmeter-docker

-This dockerize project special form of justb4/docker-jmeter.
+This dockerize project is special form of justb4/docker-jmeter.
 I have just added jmeter plugins and some spesific improvements.

 ## Image on Docker Hub